GES233/LivestockMonitor/README.md

 # LicestockMonitor
-Monitoring model with electrophysiologycal status in livestock(pig) based on esp32.
+A model for monitoring livestock(pig) with electrophysiological status based on esp32.

 No English version because my bad English level.